Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 ### screw_control_action

-This action in screw_controller.py.
+The action topic is "o2as_fastening_tools/screw_control_action" and the action is defined in o2as_msgs.

+load ur_control info file. (screw_control.yaml)

 This action is used when you want to execute suction on/off.
 If this action is insert screw or trying to break vacuum, if it does not get the result after 5 seconds, it will return 'False' and exit.

-load ur_control info file. (screw_control.yaml)

 To use the action service, use "fastening_tool_name" and "screw_control" and "switch".
 The return value is the boolean type.